Joe Ferguson (footballer)

-Joseph Simatupang Ferguson (born 12 December 2002) is an English footballer who plays as a right-back for Runcorn Linnets.
+Joseph Simatupang Ferguson (born 12 December 2002) is an English footballer who plays as a right-back for Connah's Quay Nomads.

 Early and personal life

 Born in Manchester, Ferguson is of Batak descent through his Indonesian mother.
 He has expressed his desire to represent Indonesia at international level, and met with the Ambassador of Indonesia to the United Kingdom, Desra Percaya, in April 2022 to discuss this possibility.

 Club career

 Ferguson joined the Blackburn Rovers at the age of eleven.
 He signed a scholarship contract in 2019, at the age of sixteen.

 In December 2021, Ferguson joined Northern Premier League side Witton Albion on a one-month loan deal.
 After impressing, this loan was extended into February 2022.

 He was released by Blackburn Rovers at the end of the 2021–22 season.
 He then signed for Matlock Town, where he did not make a competitive appearance before signing for Marine.
 He left Marine in February 2024.

 Ferguson signed for F.C.
 United of Manchester shortly after leaving Marine.

 Joe became the first signing under new Linnets' manager Brad Cooke, and scored his first goal for the club in a 3-2 victory.
 The goal, an overhead kick, won Ferguson the goal of the season at the Linnets annual awards ceremony.

+In summer 2026 he moved to Cymru Premier side Connah's Quay Nomads.